 Once that question has been answered, we can begin to explore the many different functions sensors can serve if used correctly.
-Some examples are: monitoring pressure at a specific area in the cavity, transferring the injection portion of the cycle to hold via pressure or temperature, detecting mold defection, sequencing valves gates, sorting, and the list goes on.
+Some examples are: monitoring pressure at a specific area in the cavity, transferring the injection portion of the cycle to hold via pressure, detecting mold defection, sequencing valves gates, automatically sorting bad parts, and the list goes on.
 Once you know what you want the sensor to achieve, you have some important decisions to make.

 2. Where Do You Want to Install the Sensor?

 Now to install it.
-Conventional installation techniques to consider include post gate, mid-cavity, and end of fill, but there are more less common locations in addition to these.
-You may need one or a combination of these techniques depending on your particular project.
+Conventional installation locations to consider include Post Gate, Mid-Cavity, and End of Fill, but there are a few other locations in addition to these.
+You may need one or a combination of these locations depending on your particular project.
 In some cases, it’s not necessary to sensor every cavity.

 It’s also important to note how hot the steel is where the sensors will be mounted.
 The electronics in the connectors of some sensor models are only rated to 140 degrees Fahrenheit, although other electronics are rated higher, and there are techniques available to mount the electronics away from the heat on hot molds.

 The Benefits of Each Sensor Location

-Post gate sensors allow you to know the moment plastic enters the cavity and at what pressure.
+Post Gate sensors allow you to know the moment plastic enters the cavity and at what pressure.
 With this information, you can perform various studies, including pressure loss (from nozzle to gate), pack rate, and gate seal (pressure lost when the hold pressure is released).
-In addition, post gate sensors are often the location of choice when using Decoupled III to transfer from pack to hold using cavity pressure, but other locations can work as well depending on your machine and percentage of barrel usage.
+In addition, Post Gate sensors are often the location of choice when using Decoupled III to transfer from pack to hold using cavity pressure, but other locations can work as well depending on your machine and percentage of barrel usage.

-Mid-cavity sensors can also aid in performing calculations like determining pressure lost through the cavity and cavity deflection.
+Mid-Cavity sensors can also aid in performing calculations like determining pressure loss through the cavity and cavity deflection.
 In addition, they can help with timing the firing pattern of valve gates on larger parts, like car panels, where manifolds are being implemented, especially when located near each gate.
-Used in this application, sensors can help with moving knit lines or reducing the flow length ratio.
-Mid-cavity sensors are also a good option for very small parts, as they can typically represent an average pressure in the cavity and may be the only location available if moving ejector pins are not available at the last point to fill.
+Used in this application, sensors can help with moving or eliminating knit lines or reducing the flow length ratio.
+Mid-Cavity sensors are also a good option for very small parts, as they can typically represent an average pressure in the cavity and may be the only location available if moving ejector pins are not available at the last point to fill.

 End of Fill sensors are the most common location used for automatically sorting bad parts, like short shots, using cavity pressure data.
-They can also monitor the pressure required to fill your part.
-Short shots have always been an issue in the injection molding industry.
-If used in conjunction with a Post Gate sensor.
-By subtracting the End of Cavity pressure from the Post Gate pressure, you can see the pressure lost through the cavity and observe the cooling behavior of the plastic, which is critical in semi-crystalline polymers.
+They can also monitor the pressure required to fill your part when used in conjunction with a Post Gate sensor.
+By subtracting the End of Cavity pressure from the Post Gate pressure, you can see the pressure loss through the cavity and observe the cooling behavior of the plastic, which is critical in semi-crystalline polymers.

 Knowing some of the different functions of instrumenting a tool will greatly aid in deciding what sensor type and location you’ll need to achieve your goal.

-After decades of sensor installs, customer feedback, and testing, we strongly believe that mounting the sensor in the clamping plate and utilizing a transfer pin to transfer the pressure is the most robust configuration.
+After decades of sensor installs, customer feedback, and testing, we strongly believe that mounting the sensor in the clamping plate and utilizing a transfer pin to transfer the pressure is the most robust configuration for most applications.
 Some of the benefits include: